Monday, 30 September 2024

 3. Estevam Pinto da Rocha

-Altina Rosa de Jesus (the original) died sometime after having had 3 or 4 children.
-Antonio Pinto da Rocha married again (we don't know the bride's name) and had 5 more children:
+Altina Rosa de Jesus (the original) died sometime after having had 3 children.
+Antonio Pinto da Rocha married again and had 5 more children:

 1. Francisco Pinto da Rocha married Carolina and had Antonio, Benedicto & Maria